brothertoad/spring-weight/README.md

 # Weight REST service

-This is a simple REST service that using Spring Boot.
+This is a simple REST service that uses Spring Boot.
 I created it to keep track of my weight.
 I weigh myself each day, and have a web page on my local intranet that invokes this REST service to store the value.
 The REST service also keeps track of monthly and yearly averages.
 The data is stored in a Postgresql database.